jonlpersson/ed-latimore/site/_posts/2022-05-27-7-ways-to-improve-numeracy-skills.md

 Graphs are simple but effective tools for making quick sense of any amount of data.

-On the horizontal axis, there is an "independent variable".
+On the horizontal axis, there is an “independent variable”.
 This is the quantity that does not depend on anything else being measured.
 On the vertical axis, there is the quantity that correlates to the independent variable, called the “dependent variable”.

 On most graphs, everything you see follows this setup.
 Graphs allow you to correlate the change in two quantities with a visual representation.
 This is useful for developing the intuition to tell if there’s a relationship between two quantities.